Background

 Scientific, professional, or business background.

-How to determine objectives for capability development: 3 easy steps
+How to determine development objectives: 3 easy steps

-An organization deploys capabilities to execute its activities.
-Some of these capabilities are critical to survive and thrive.
-In three easy steps, you can determine objectives to steer the development of critical capabilities in your organization.
+Organizations deploy capabilities to execute their activities.
+Generally, stronger capabilities lead to better organizational results.
+In three easy steps, you can determine development objectives for capabilities in your organization.

-Determine objectives for developing a particular capability in your organization as follows:
+Determine development objectives for a particular capability in your organization as follows:

 1. Identify the advantage the capability would bring.